Canada convoy protest: Ottawa protests and entrenchment

-A Globe and Mail article entitled "Officials condemn 'desecration' of monuments, hateful signs on display at trucker convoy protest" also described the January 29 protest as having a "party-like atmosphere" with some handing out coffee, cookies, "drinking beer and smoking marijuana".
-Ottawa Police reported de-escalating multiple "high-risk situations" making no arrests.

-According to the Daily Hive, protesters barbecued food, played hockey, and set up bouncy castles for their children to play in.
+The January 29 protest had a party-like atmosphere, with some handing out coffee and cookies and consuming beer and marijuana.
+Protesters barbecued food, played hockey, and set up bouncy castles for their children to play in.
+Ottawa Police reported de-escalating multiple "high-risk situations," but made no arrests.

-The Canadian Trucking Alliance commented on January 29 that many of the supporters at the protest in Ottawa had no direct connection to the trucking industry.

-On January 30, Ottawa Police launched a criminal investigation into the desecration of the National War Memorial and statue of Terry Fox.
-They will also be investigating "threatening/illegal/intimidating behaviour" toward police officers, workers and other private citizens.
-Also on January 30, OPS Chief of Police Peter Sloly said: "I think the only thing we can say for sure we're still going to be dealing with some level of traffic disruption and demonstration over the next 24 hours."

-During this first weekend of protest in Ottawa, the city's COVID-19 wastewater signal indicated a sharp increase in COVID-19 cases, suggesting a possible link between the gathering of protesters and the spread of COVID-19.
+During this first weekend of protest in Ottawa, the city's COVID-19 wastewater signal indicated a sharp increase in COVID-19 cases, suggesting a link between the gathering of protesters and the spread of COVID-19.

 A January 31 press conference was held at an undisclosed location, open only to invited right-wing outlets.

 The House of Commons resumed on January 31, after the holiday break.

 On January 31, Ottawa Paramedics announced that protesters had thrown rocks at an ambulance over the course of the weekend and called paramedics racial slurs.
 Paramedics had treated 19 people over the course of the weekend, mostly due to alcohol-related intoxication.

+Healthcare workers and patients reported that they had difficulty getting to hospitals because of jammed bridges.
+Some healthcare workers had to stay in hotel rooms near the hospitals.
+Many staff members from the Children's Hospital of Eastern Ontario (CHEO) felt besieged, and expressed concerns about swastikas and other symbols of hate displayed by protesters.

 On the afternoon of January 31, Sloly said that "The situation of the demonstration has scaled down over the last 12 hours" and that "We want that trend to continue until this demonstration comes to a complete end.
 I cannot guarantee you that right now but I can guarantee that every effort at negotiation, coordination, de-escalation, has continued throughout the last four days and will continue until the complete end of this demonstration."

-On February 1, large downtown Ottawa amenities like Rideau Centre and the National Arts Centre continued to stay closed due to security concerns.
+On February 1, large downtown Ottawa amenities like the Rideau Centre, Ottawa City Hall, and the National Arts Centre continued to stay closed due to security concerns.
 Ottawa police set up a hotline for hate-motivated crimes to be reported.
 On the night of February 1, Ottawa Police said that about 250 protesters remained around and on Parliament Hill.